 The Rubicon 392 is the only V-8-powered Wrangler, and it annihilates any terrain with an astounding 470 horsepower output.
 Launch it on pavement, and you’ll go from 0 to 60 mph in just 4.5 seconds, with an estimated quarter-mile time of 13 seconds.

 In a Jeep Wrangler Rubicon vs. Rubicon 392 drag race (on a closed course), the “normal” Wrangler Rubicon can’t keep up; that’s not the point of one, though.

 Any experienced off-roader knows that you must traverse challenging off-road sections with care and at lower speeds.
 The Wrangler Rubicon SUV’s crawling-optimized drivetrain is better suited for getting through the really difficult stuff.
 However, if you want to go wild in a forest clearing, the Rubicon 392 offers the high-octane thrills you’re looking for.

-For all the upgrades and the unique engineering required to craft a V-8-powered Wrangler, the new Jeep® Wrangler Rubicon 392 carries a starting price of $77,490 MSRP1.
-In comparison, the long-time off-road champion Jeep® Wrangler Rubicon offers immense adventurous value with its starting price of $45,295 MSRP1.
+For all the upgrades and the unique engineering required to craft a V-8-powered Wrangler, the new Jeep Wrangler Rubicon 392 carries a starting price of $77,490 MSRP3.
+In comparison, the long-time off-road champion Jeep Wrangler Rubicon offers immense adventurous value with its starting price of $45,295 MSRP3.

-Visit Frisco CDJR for a Jeep® Wrangler test drive today.
+Visit Frisco Chrysler Dodge Jeep Ram for a Jeep Wrangler test drive today.

-1MSRP excludes destination, taxes, title and registration fees.
+3MSRP excludes destination, taxes, title and registration fees.
 Starting at price refers to the base model, optional equipment not included.
 A more expensive model may be shown.
 Pricing and offers may change at any time without notification.
-To get full pricing details, see your dealer..
+To get full pricing details, see your dealer.